The all-important WR-V launch in India is scheduled for next month. After a few recent flops, Honda badly needs a decent seller…

 WR-V Engine & Details

-Based on the Jazz (called as ‘Fit’ in Brazil), the WR-V, or the Winsome Runabout Vehicle (wait… what?), looks way sharper than the hatchback.
+Based on the Jazz (called as ‘Fit’ in Brazil), the WR-V, or the Winsome Runabout Vehicle (wait… what?), looks sharper than the hatchback.
 Higher ground clearance, body cladding and bigger wheel rims are prominent takeaways from the production model.

 Engine specifications have not been confirmed.
-However, for our market, it is likely to carry the same 90 bhp 1.2 Liter i-Vtec petrol engine as well as the 100 bhp 1.5 Liter i-Dtec diesel engine combos.
+However, for India, it is likely to carry the same 90 bhp 1.2 Liter i-Vtec petrol engine as well as the 100 bhp 1.5 Liter i-Dtec diesel engine combos.
 Apart from the manual transmissions, WR-V may also get the CVT gearbox with the petrol engine (only).

 Speaking of design characteristics, the front bumper has been chiselled sharp and has subtle muscular hints.
 The headlamp brings memories of the Jazz but now flaunts black inserts.
 Doors and rear fenders are the same while the tailgate is new.
 The moment we talk about rear lamps, Jazz’ inspiration comes flooding back.
 Take a look…